MikeTaylor/palaeo-carnegie/submission/annals/proof/proof-comments.md

 From "The beast turns out to be" to "putting on this long tail" (end of the paragraph, at the top of column 2) is an extended quote from Holland 1904b, and must be typographically distinguished.
 In the manuscript as submitted, we used indentation, but if the journal has a different typographical convention, that's fine.

 p33c1p3
-"in the early to mid 2010s (Fig. 22)": replace "22" with "22a".
+"in the early to mid 2010s (Fig. 22)": replace "22" with "22A".

 p33c1p4
 New paragraph for "Additional posterior caudals".
-(This list would be clearer formatted as a bullet list, as in the submitted manuscript, but if the journal formal insist that bullets not be used, that at least separate paragraphs are necessary.)
+(This list would be more clearly formatted as a bullet list, as in the submitted manuscript, but if the journal formal insists that bullets not be used, that at least separate paragraphs are necessary.)

 **Page 34, table row 2 (Holland 1904a), column 3 (Length (m)).**<br />
 Change "21.3" to "23.8".